 Remember that there are lower anchor weight limits – so when using any of these seats you will eventually need to install them with a seat belt in order to use them to their maximum rear-facing capacity.

-Separate from these weight limits, some of these seats will be more likely to install securely with LATCH, while others prefer a seat belt installation when rear-facing.
-We’ve noted this in the chart and included a selection of installation videos below.
+Separate from these weight limits, some seats are more likely to install securely with LATCH, while others prefer a seat belt installation when rear-facing.

 Medium leg room: The Diono seats – by virtue of having very low sides offer a generous amount of leg room, particularly to children wishing to sit frog-legged, cross-legged or with one or both legs over the edge of the seat.

-Least leg room: The Nuna Rava is the most cramped in the leg room of these extended rear-facing seats.
+Least leg room: The Nuna Rava and Nuna Exec are the most cramped in the leg room of these extended rear-facing seats.